Hatlestranda

-Hatlestrand is a village in Kvinnherad municipality in Vestland county, Norway.
+Hatlestranda is a village in Kvinnherad Municipality in Vestland county, Norway.
 The village is located along the Hardangerfjorden, northeast of the villages of Husa and Ølve.
-The village has a ferry port called Gjermundshamn, which has regular ferry connections to the island of Varaldsøy and to Årsnes on the opposite side of the fjord.
+The north end of the village is the site of a ferry port called Gjermundshamn, which has regular ferry connections to the island of Varaldsøy and to Årsnes on the opposite side of the fjord.
 Hatlestrand Church is located in the village.

-The 0.22 km2 urban area of Gjermundshamn has a population (2015) of 225, giving the village a population density of 1023 PD/km2.
-The rest of the Hatlestrand area is more rural with another 250 residents.
+The 0.22 km2 village had a population (2016) of and a population density of 1055 PD/km2.
+Since 2000, the population and area data for this village area has not been separately tracked by Statistics Norway.